voyagermesh/voyager/docs/reference/voyager_kloader_check.md

-## voyager export
+## voyager kloader check

-Export Prometheus metrics for HAProxy
+Validate kloader configuration

 ### Synopsis

-Export Prometheus metrics for HAProxy
+Validate kloader configuration

 ```
-voyager export [flags]
+voyager kloader check [flags]
 ```

 ### Options

 ```
-      --address string                        Address to listen on for web interface and telemetry. (default ":56790")
-      --haproxy.server-metric-fields string   Comma-separated list of exported server metrics.
-See http://cbonte.github.io/haproxy-dconv/configuration-1.5.html#9.1 (default "2,3,4,5,6,7,8,9,13,14,15,16,17,18,21,24,33,35,38,39,40,41,42,43,44")
-      --haproxy.timeout duration              Timeout for trying to get stats from HAProxy. (default 5s)
+  -b, --boot-cmd string          Bash script that will be run on every change of the file
+  -c, --configmap string         Configmap name that needs to be mount
-  -h, --help                                  help for export
+  -h, --help                     help for check
       --kubeconfig string        Path to kubeconfig file with authorization information (the master location is set by the master flag).
       --master string            The address of the Kubernetes API server (overrides any value in kubeconfig)
+  -m, --mount-location string    Volume location where the file will be mounted
+      --resync-period duration   If non-zero, will re-list this often.
+Otherwise, re-list will be delayed aslong as possible (until the upstream source closes the watch or times out. (default 5m0s)
+  -s, --secret string            Secret name that needs to be mount
 ```

 ### Options inherited from parent commands